CivilServiceUSA/api/docs/redis-configuration.md

 #### Start / Stop

-You need Elasticsearch running, which you can do if you've Brew-installed it like this:
+You need Redis running, which you can do if you've Brew-installed it like this:

 ```bash
 brew services start redis